nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_ARRAY_METHODS_NEW.md

 ![manufacturing businesses list](./images/dotard-simbleton-manufacturing-list.png)

-## map
+## map() Method

-> Doris smiles back and says, "Now that I have a list of businesses, I realize that I would also love to have a list of purchasing agents.
-All by themselves.
-On a web page like the business names."
+Now that we have a list of businesses, we would also like to have a list of purchasing agents.

-To achieve this task for Doris, you still need to iterate the original array of businesses, but all you need is the purchasing agent names.
+To achieve this task, you still need to iterate the original array of businesses, but all you need is the purchasing agent names.
 If you can extract those names and put them in their own array, then you can use `forEach()` to display them in the DOM.

 The `map()` method is perfect for that.
-The map method is used for transforming items in one array to a different structure, and storing the new items in another array.
+The map method is used for transforming items in one array to a different structure, and storing the results in another array.
 Here's how you would do that for this feature.

 ```js
 outputContainer.innerHTML += "<h1>Purchasing Agents</h1>";